Pubs & Clubs

 No website available

 An early Victorian beer house, this little unspoilt two bar pub has been a free house since 1991, and is run by former guardsman and actor Kevin Moran.
-Most patrons would agree that he could be described as one of the more characterful pub landlords in London.
-And characterful have been some of the regulars, who have included actors Richard Harris and Tom Baker.
+Most patrons would agree that he could be described as one of the more characterful pub landlords in London and he has made his own rules for his pub.
+Characterful also have been some of the regulars, who have included actors Richard Harris and Tom Baker.

 The upper, front bar claims the lowest counter in London.
 Mounted on the counter is a marvellous pewter beer engine with pink ceramic Chelsea Pottery handpulls, with up to three used to serve Adnams cask beers.
 The walls are crammed with fascinating pictures, and a collection of memorabilia includes a ‘What the butler saw’ machine and two early fruit machines.

 WCs are upstairs not downstairs.
 NB coats must be hung on the provided hooks and Kevin bans mobile phones from the pub!
-It has also been reported that dogs are no longer allowed.
+Children are not allowed, and it has also been reported that dogs are no longer allowed.
+Interior photographs may be taken by tourists, but this is at the discretion of the landlord.

 Ale prices reflect the upmarket area; think of them as an entry charge to witness a unique pub!